John Kosmina

-Club career
+Career

+Kosmina's father was from Poland and came to Australia after World War II.
+Kosmina's family lived in Port Adelaide, in a heavily Polish community.
+Kosmina was pushed into football by his father who worked in football.

 Kosmina is of Polish Australian ethnicity.
-He played for Polonia and then West Adelaide, before signing for English side Arsenal in February 1978.
+He played for Polonia and then West Adelaide.
+The move offended some people in the community but Kosmina had wanted to play at a higher level.
+He then played for the English club, Arsenal in February 1978.
 However, he only played one first-team league game for the Gunners (as a substitute against Leeds United on 19 August 1978), along with 3 appearances (2 as a substitute) in that season's UEFA cup.
 He was the first Australian to play for Arsenal.
-He returned to Australia in May 1979.
+He returned to Australia in May 1979 as he said he was feeling homesick and felt like a novelty.

 On his return, he went on to become one of the National Soccer League's most prolific scorers, with stints at Adelaide City, West Adelaide (for a second time), Sydney City, Sydney Olympic and A.P.I.A.
 Leichhardt Tigers before retiring in 1989.
 The most successful of these was with Sydney City, being part of their 1981 and 1982 championship winning teams, as well as being the league's top scorer in 1982.

+Kosmina was captain of the Australian national football team, and helped the team win the Merlion Cup twice.
+He cited Peter Wilson as a player who had influenced his work as a captain.

+During the 1985 season, CR Vasco da Gama toured Australia, playing against various teams in a series of games.
+Kosmina scored the winning goal in his team's game against Vasco de Gama, which helped Australia win the series and later cited it as one of the best goals he had ever scored.